Interest: Required Course

 Chemistry Foundations covers essential core content while providing hands-on opportunities for students to learn how to think like a chemist.
 Students learn to use the language of chemistry to describe physical and chemical changes in matter.
 They explore atomic structure and theory, ionic and covalent bonding, and the structure and organization of the Periodic Table in order to understand how atoms function both individually and when bonded together.
 In addition, students will examine the nature of chemical reactions in theory and in practice.
 Students investigate environmental chemistry and pollution while applying it to issues of injustice in the US through an independent research project.
 Students further develop skills around conducting labs, scientific research, synthesis in scientific writing, and creating formal scientific posters.
 Prerequisites: Physics Foundations and Physics Applications -Engineering (previously Conceptual Physics) or departmental permission.
 Honors section with departmental permission.Integrated Math 2: Algebra, Geometry, and Data Science

 Integrated Math 2 students expand their algebraic reasoning and understanding of mathematical models including quadratic equations and exponential functions.
 Students also explore probability and build upon their knowledge of transformations, congruence, and similarity while developing logic skills through conjecture, argument, and proof.
 Investigations in this course build connections between all topics covered.
-Prerequisites: Integrated Math 1, Algebra 1, or Foundations for Algebraic Reasoning.
+Prerequisites: Integrated Math 1 or Algebra 1.
 Offered at the Honors and Standard levels.
 Honors level requires departmental recommendation.English 10: American Literature